Liiift-Studio/haig-tribute/wp-content/themes/timely/readme.txt

 == Description ==

-Kuhn is a hyper-opinionated WordPress theme using CSS Grid and Flexbox for layouts.
+Timely is a WordPress theme heavily influenced by Morten Rand-Hendriksen's Kuhn using CSS Grid and Flexbox for layouts.

 == Installation ==